JuDFTteam/aiida-fleur/README.md

 ___
 ## Code Dependencies <a name="Dependencies"></a>

-Requirements are listed in 'requirements.txt'.
+Requirements are listed in 'setup_requirements.txt' and setup.json.

+most important are:

-* aiida_core
+* aiida_core >= 0.9
 * lxml
 * ase
+...

 Mainly AiiDA:

 1. Download from [www.aiida.net/?page_id=264](www.aiida.net -> Download)
 2. install and setup -> [http://aiida-core.readthedocs.org/en/stable/](aiida's documentation)

-For easy ploting we recommend installing 'plot_methods': https://bitbucket.org/broeder-j/plot_methods
+For easy ploting we recommend installing 'plot_methods' (not yet integrated into this package): https://bitbucket.org/broeder-j/plot_methods

 ## Further Information <a name="FurtherInfo"></a>